Click here to Skip to main content

 Known Limitations

-The class does not supports the property values which span across multiple lines.
+The class does not support property values which span across multiple lines.
+Duplicate properties in a section are not supported.
+The last property value will overwrite previous value.

 Points of Interest